 When is Forest School for EYFS?

-Every Friday morning in Autumn 2, Spring 1,2 and Summer 1,2
+Every Friday afternoon in Autumn 2, Spring 1,2 and Summer 1,2

 Family events will be included throughout the year, where parents, guardians and grandparents can join in and find out what the children have been learning, making and discovering.